 Graduate Certificate in Teaching English as a Second Language

-The Graduate Certificate in Teaching English as a Second Language (CertTESL) is a gateway to the English language teaching profession and is offered completely online.
+The Graduate Certificate in Teaching English as a Second Language (CertTESL) is a gateway to the English language teaching profession.
 It provides students with the specialized training needed to begin a career in English language teaching in the U.S. or abroad, explore a career change, add specialized training to current professional skills, or teach English in retirement.
 No prior training in language teaching or linguistics is required.
-It is possible for students to complete the CertTESL online with the selection of specific courses.

 Practical, hands-on courses offer a general foundation in methods, techniques, and strategies for teaching English learners of all ages.
 The program places a special emphasis on teaching English in multilingual settings, preparing students to offer socially responsible and linguistically appropriate lessons to help English learners develop strong intercultural communication skills.